Running Forward and Giving Back

 Registration

 The Canal Corridor 100 Mile Endurance Run will be held on October 11-12, 2025.
-Runners will run through existing portions of the exceptionally beautiful Towpath Trail in the Cuyahoga Valley National Park, Akron, Canal Fulton, and possibly, Cleveland, Ohio, depending on permitting.
+Runners will run through existing portions of the exceptionally beautiful Towpath Trail.
 The race is suitable for anyone looking to complete their first 100 miler or a seasoned veteran who is going after a PR.
 There is a 30 hour time cutoff.

 If you're looking to run 100, but the race is inaccessible to you financially, please contact the race director through the form below.
 Every year several runners ask that we donate their registration to someone in need.
 We can fit you in.